I’ve written a few posts now on visiting Chicago, but haven’t yet mentioned the food mecca area that is West Randolph Street, Fulton Market District.

 As well the seemingly endless restaurants, cafes and eateries in the area, West Randolph Street’s also home to the annual Taste of Chicago food festival.

-Where to eat in West Randolph Street, Fulton Market District, Chicago
+The places to eat in West Randolph Street, Fulton Market District

 There’s not much I can write about the area that my photos do better, so I’ll let them do the talking, or should I say writing on this occasion!